 Roseland Resort & Campground

 Proctor, West Virginia

 In a nutshell

 - 22 acres of forested hills and meadows with hiking trails

-- Campsites, RV sites, rooms and cabins available
+- Campsites, RV sites, rooms, and cabins are available

 - On-site restaurant and pizza shop

 Roseland Resort & Campground couldn’t be more off the beaten track if it tried.
-The winding hillside road that leads up to the gay camping site can be very scary, so we recommend looking up Google Maps and sticking to interstate highways for as far as you can go.
+The winding hillside road that leads up to the gay camping site can be a tad scary, so we recommend looking up Google Maps and sticking to interstate highways as far as you can go.

-Once we arrived, however, we totally realized how worth it the trip was!
+However, once we arrived the effort to get here was TOTALLY worth it!
 We were blown away by the rugged mountain landscape that enveloped the 222 acres of this gay campsite.
-It contains a heated swimming pool, hot tubs, and steam rooms for relaxing while socialising with other guests.
+It contains a heated swimming pool, several hot tubs, and steam rooms for socializing.

 For accommodation, guests can opt to sleep beneath the stars on the tent sites dotted throughout the grounds or park their RV.
 If you’d rather have a bed, there are a range of cabin and room options for you to choose from inside converted farm buildings.